GraphQL

 Endpoint: https://api.github.com/graphql

-Add a Bearer token in the Auth tab (Personal Access Token from GitHub → Settings → Developer settings → Personal access tokens).
+Requires a Bearer token — create a Personal Access Token in GitHub Settings → Developer settings → Personal access tokens, then paste it in the Auth tab.

 {